mrozewski/spotify-analysis/README.md

 This will output a csv with all of your listening data.
 Some of the columns have been trimmed, drop null, ms_played converted to a timedelta duration.
 This about halved the file size for me.

+Get genre works on a small scale, but not with the whole file due to limitations of Spotify's API.
+Could look into batching it, need to investigate further.